marson-l/stormshield-gui-toolbox/README.md

 3. View results in the Results tab

 ### 4. Backup File decryptor
-‼️"decbackup.exe" (downloadable on MyStormshield) must be present into the same folder as the main-gui.py script (or .exe if built).
+‼️"decbackup.exe" (downloadable on "MyStormshield.eu" -> "Downloads" -> "Stormshield Network Security -> Tools" -> "Stormshield Network Security - Tools" -> "Windows Binaries (v1.3)") must be present into the same folder as the main-gui.py script (or .exe if built).

 1. Click "Backup Extractor" tab
 2. Browse for backup file (*.na)